-- \ 'Reception' and 'celebration' definition is "A gathering of people to mark the occasion of the marriage or civil partnership of a couple" Any new bookings for wedding receptions (while other parties and socials are not permitted) would be asked to provide evidence of a recent ceremony (taking place from the 4th July 2020) or confirmation of a ceremony taking place on the day of the reception (civil ceremony or place of worship) - \ The guidance advises that the maximum number is 30 people this includes the couple, their wedding guests and any third party suppliers.
-Third party suppliers include photographers, cake suppliers, decorators, entertainers etc. Couple to confirm suppliers in advance and that they have provided a risk assessment and are an insured business supplier and will wear appropriate PPE.
-Currently all third party suppliers setting up, during and after the reception count as part of the 30 number permitted. - The reception is possible for a seated meal only, the Centre can provide waiter/waitress drinks service or drinks packages to the table and has card machines to support this.
+- (Reception' and 'celebration' definition is "A gathering of people to mark the occasion of the marriage or civil partnership of a couple" Any new bookings for wedding receptions (while other parties and socials are not permitted) would be asked to provide evidence of a recent ceremony (taking place from the 4th July 2020) or confirmation of a ceremony taking place on the day of the reception (civil ceremony or place of worship) - The guidance advises that the maximum number is 15 people (excluding those not working) but all should maintain 1m+ though ideally 2m distance at all times including seating. - Couple to confirm suppliers in advance and that they have provided a risk assessment and are an insured business supplier and will wear appropriate PPE.
+Currently all third party suppliers setting up, during and after the reception are excluded from the number 15. - The reception is possible for a seated meal only, the Centre can provide waiter/waitress drinks service or drinks packages to the table and has card machines to support this.
 Professional caterer recommended who can provide catering for the sit down meal using the Centre kitchen.
-Couple to confirm suppliers in advance and that they have provided a risk assessment and are an insured business supplier and will wear appropriate PPE - The John Godber Centre would work with couples to determine a suitable seating plan to meet the requirement that all guests are 2m/1m+ with mitigating measures distanced from other households.
-The room can hold up to 15 double tables (12 when has a dance floor) so we are confident there is space for 30 guests to be seated apart with a combination of household sizes and this will be reviewed with each change in permitted numbers. - Venue managers should record and keep an accurate record of guests and suppliers for 21 days.
+Couple to confirm suppliers in advance and that they have provided a risk assessment and are an insured business supplier and will wear appropriate PPE. - The John Godber Centre would work with couples to determine a suitable seating plan to meet the requirement that all guests are 2m/1m+ with mitigating measures distanced from other households.
+The room can hold up to 15 double tables (12 when has a dance floor) so we are confident there is space for 15 guests to be seated apart with a combination of household sizes and this will be reviewed with each change in permitted numbers.
+Where possible guests should remain seated to maintain social distance. - Wenue managers should record and keep an accurate record of guests and suppliers for 21 days.
 The Trusted Trace app we propose to use offers a simple solution specifically designed for wedding venues and is recommended by the Meeting Industry Association.
 The venue, wedding planner or couple can set up an event by adding basic wedding details.
 The app will create a unique link to send to guests and suppliers, 24-48 hours before the wedding.
 Those attending will click on the link, add their contact details and complete a short COVID declaration.
 The John Godber Centre will then have the full list of suppliers and guests attending.
 If anyone arrives having not completed the online check in, we can either add their details or send them a link to complete their details on their phone.
-There is then a quick, secure option to send a message to guests and suppliers after the event if anyone shows symptoms (without the couple having to contact all their wedding guests individually)
+There is then a quick, secure option to send a message to guests and suppliers after the event if anyone shows symptoms (without the couple having to contact all their wedding guests individually) There is now a cost for this app.